Skip to content

 Background

-In the course of researching, Dreger came into contact with “Cheryl Chase” (Bo Laurent) and hoaxer “Kiira Triea” (Denise Magner), both of whom claimed to be community activists who had differences of sex development.
-In 1993 Chase founded Intersex Society of North America (ISNA) and worked closely with Dreger for many years, to the point that Chase and spouse called themselves “Kepler’s uncles,” a reference to Dreger’s child.
+In the course of researching, Dreger came into contact with “Cheryl Chase” (Bo Laurent) and hoaxer “Kiira Triea” (Denise Magner), both of whom claimed to be community activists who had variations of sex characteristics.
+In 1993 Laurent founded Intersex Society of North America (ISNA) and worked closely with Dreger for many years, to the point that Laurent and spouse called themselves “Kepler’s uncles,” a reference to Dreger’s child.
 Over time ISNA came largely under Dreger’s control and was administered from Dreger’s Michigan address.
-At some point, Dreger and Chase apparently had a falling out.
+At some point, Dreger and Laurent apparently had a falling out.

 In the 1990s, researchers began proposing the term “disorders of sexual differentiation.”
 Groups like the Network on Psychosexual Differentiation met to discuss strategies for promoting this disease model in 2003 and 2004.